davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_USAF_v005 explores smoothing for nearby negative and positive spikes
 * Coronavirus_Statistics_USAF_v005 runs smoothing algorithm by county for cases
 * Coronavirus_Statistics_USAF_v005 explores reporting rate by epiweek and state
+* Coronavirus_Statistics_USAF_v005 explores drops and spikes in reporting rate by epiweek and state